GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-22-thank_you_eol.md

 ---

-[Encyclopedia of Life][eol] folks made a truly glorious present to Global Names consisting out of several Dell 710 servers which were used for running EOL at Harvard.
+[Encyclopedia of Life][eol] folks made a truly glorious present to Global Names consisting of several Dell 710 servers which were used for running EOL at Harvard.
 Now, when site moved to Smithsoninan EOL donates some of these computers to GN, and 10 of them are already at [Marine Biological Laboratory][mbl], waiting to be plugged to internet and electricity.
 Another